Accommodation Flinders Island

 Our rates are based on an irrevocable fact - in remote and wilderness areas you have your meals provided because in isolation and beauty, your choices for other catering are as remote as our wonderful wilderness.

-You can hire Flinders Island Gourmet Retreat at Cooma House for a flat rate of $5,000.00.
+You can hire Flinders Island Gourmet Retreat at Cooma House for a flat rate of $4,500.00.
 This entitles you to have five rooms for five couples for two nights.
-Breakfast is included.
+Breakfast is included and we serve it to you.
 Additional nights are a further $2,000.00

 A double room is $250.00 per person per night with a minimum stay of two nights.